 Christine grew up in the San Francisco Bay Area and graduated from San Francisco State University Cum Laude with a BA in English Literature.
 She attended the Squaw Valley Workshop and the Maui Writers Retreat where she studied under the acclaimed novelist Jane Hamilton.

 Having spent considerable time in Italy, France, and England, she developed a keen interest in history, the ability of the individual to change events, and the power of belief.
 In her stories, she brings to life the effect of the past upon the present, the puzzle of perception, and the mystery of time.

-Christine writes book reviews for Catholicfiction.net and contributes to the Christian Post at http://blogs.christianpost.com/bindings/, American Christian Fiction Writers, and LibertyIslandMag.com.
+Christine has contributed to Catholicfiction.net, the Christian Post at http://blogs.christianpost.com/bindings/, American Christian Fiction Writers, and LibertyIslandMag.com.
 She is a member of the California Writers Club and the C.S.
 Lewis Society.
-She supports Nazareth House Apostolate, a charitable work for children in Sierra Leone, Africa, Third Box, a pregnancy consulting clinic, and Children’s Hospital in Oakland.
+She supports Nazareth House Apostolate and Children’s Hospital in Oakland.
 She is Managing Editor of the American Church Union, the publishing house of the Anglican Province of Christ the King.
 All of Christine’s proceeds from her novels are given to children’s charities.